 Location: Most HDB BTOs are built in new or less popular (read: ulu) estates.
-This writer’s first home was so far north we might as well have been living in JB.
+This may have repercussions on your daily commute time, and this compounds when you have children.

 School: We weren’t the first parents to move because of school, and we won’t be the last.
 Some parents move to live near the primary school of their choice, not just for the shorter commute, but for the higher odds of getting in in the first place.